STEPbySTEPproj/HF_metrics/README.md

 It then computes the related metrics.
 It also optionally accepts the output filename (in .yaml format).

+## USE
-The usage is like this:
+The command for using the script is below:
 ```
 python script.py --exo_datafile FILENAME_EXO --noexo_datafile FILENAME_WITHOUT_EXO
 --exo_task_time TASK_TIME_EXO --noexo_task_time TASK_TIME_WITHOUT_EXO